Paulius-Smirnovas/BookRecommendationSystemProject/README.md

 # BookRecommendationSystemProject
 Unzip booksummaries.rar into the same folder as the project.
+Run the program via cmd.
+Go to the folder with app.py and write "python app.py" to run the program.
+Please have up to date versions of python and pip.

 Make sure you have these versions of libraries installed :